AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ## Future Work

 In order to make running experiments easier we plan on modifying the gravity powered system further.
 The goal is to make all the platforms easily adjustable in order to manually change the flow rate of both the water with fluoride and the coagulant.
 It would be ideal to only use one stock concentration of PACl and change the flow rates in order to achieve the desired concentrations in the system.

+**Ian's Comment:** Update this section with more detail for future work and some steps the next teams should take

 ## Bibliography
 ADA.
 (2017).
 Fluoride: Topical and Systemic Supplements.
 Retrieved from https://www.ada.org/en/member-center/oral-health-topics/fluoride-topical-and-systemic-supplements